ember-learn/ember-blog/source/2020-05-01-the-ember-times-issue-146.md

 This release candidate:

 - refactors to using tag-less components everywhere in preparation for a Glimmer rewrite.
-- drops Ember < 3.16, node 8 Package.
+- drops Ember < 3.16, Node 8 Package.
 - drops deprecated arguments for HTML attributes
 - overhauls of the build setup, using embroider macros!!!